ipp-ementa/iped-documentation/documentation/rest_api/schools.md

 ### Error Responses

-`404` - No schools are available
+`404 Not Found` - No schools are available

-`500` - The server failed to resolve the request
+`500 Internal Server Error` - The server failed to resolve the request

 ## Create a new school